srl-labs/containerlab/docs/manual/kinds/xrd.md

 * `eth1` - first data interface mapped to `Gi0/0/0/0` internal interface.
 * `ethN` - Nth data interface mapped to `Gi0/0/0/N-1` internal interface.

-When containerlab launches XRd node, it will set IPv4/6 addresses as assigned by docker to the `eth0` interface and XRd node will boot with that addresses configured for its `MgmthEth0`.
+When containerlab launches XRd node, it will set IPv4/6 addresses as assigned by docker to the `eth0` interface and XRd node will boot with these addresses configured for its `MgmthEth0`.
 Data interfaces `eth1+` need to be configured with IP addressing manually.

 ```
 RP/0/RP0/CPU0:xrd#sh ip int br